 This predicament was one that the King understood all too well but at least in this case, Jane agreed to retire to her country estates and live out her life there.
 This left George free to find a ward (a well endowed ward of course) who he could then marry.

 Such a girl was found in the person of Elizabeth Sandys -- sister and heir of Sir Anthony Sandes of Throwley, Kent.
-Fourteen at the time of their marriage which took less than three months to arrange, Elizabeth proved herself by having twin boys within a year.
+Fifteen at the time of their marriage which took less than three months to arrange, Elizabeth proved herself by having twin boys within a year.
 George then asked permission to lease the palace of Beaulieu from the King to use as the seat of his family while in England.

 The King, in order to show his approval of George's latest mission to the court of France, instead gave Beaulieu to the Ormunds as a late wedding gift.
 As far as George could see, with care, his life was set to be a good one.